sourcegraph/about/content/blogposts/2024/using-batch-changes-via-graphql-api.md

 ```
 Save the ID returned (`"QmF0Y2hDaGFuZ2U6OTQ3"` in the above example response) when running this mutation.
 We'll refer to it below as `BatchChangeID`.

-Once created, view the Batch Change in the Drafts or navigate to the URL from the above response.
+Once created, view the batch change in the Drafts or navigate to the URL from the above response.

 ### 3. Prepare the Batch Change Specification File for Upload

-Once the Batch Change specification is created, it needs to be converted to a string variable value to be passed to the GraphQL API.
+Once the batch change specification is created, it needs to be converted to a string variable value to be passed to the GraphQL API.

-For those familiar with the Sourcegraph CLI, [src-cli](https://sourcegraph.com/github.com/sourcegraph/src-cli), this is analogous to execute the src batch new command where you can generate a YAML file with a default batch spec.
+For those familiar with the Sourcegraph CLI, [src-cli](https://sourcegraph.com/github.com/sourcegraph/src-cli), this is analogous to executing the `src batch new` command where you can generate a YAML file with a default batch spec.

 **Example: Batch Change Specification**
 ```python